thomasnield/oreilly_intro_to_mathematical_optimization/outline.md

 - Knapsack Problem (Choosing which shipments to put in container)
 - Branch-and-bound Intuition
 - EXERCISE: Choose the right heuristic
+    - Knapsack: which items should I grab first?
+    - Scheduling: which employees should I schedule first?

 ## BREAK (10 minutes)

 ## 4) Linear/Integer/Mixed Programming (40 minutes)